-Remember to cite LawCareers.Net on your application form if you apply to Arnold & Porter Kaye Scholer LLP.
+Remember to cite LawCareers.Net on your application form if you apply to Arnold & Porter Kaye Scholer (UK) LLP.

-For our 2017 summer vacation scheme, please apply by 6 March 2017.
-Our summer vacation scheme will run from 17-28 July 2017.
+For our 2021 summer vacation scheme, please apply by 7 March 2021.

-For training contracts commencing in September 2019, please apply by 31 July 2017.
+For training contracts commencing in September 2023, please apply by 1 August 2021.

-Please apply online via the London trainees page of our website.
+Please apply online via our application page.

 Types of work